gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 TDD and test engineering culture is considered best practice these days.
-Still I often encounter projects without tests or with bad tests. **Brittle** tests are bad, e.g. when a developer made some changes in a specific part of the system and suddenly a lot of tests fail which have nothing to do with this specific part of the system.
+Still I often encounter projects without tests or with bad tests. **Brittle** tests are bad.
+Maybe your experienced this yourself, you made some changes in a specific part of the system and suddenly a lot of other tests fail which have nothing to do with this specific part of the system.
 Basically a test is brittle if the test fails when a developer makes unrelated changes to the production code.
 Tests can also fail because they are **flaky**.
-Flaky tests are non-deterministic due to relying on remote systems, making network calls or accessing remote databases which data is not owned by the test.
+Flaky tests are non-deterministic due to relying on remote systems, making network calls or accessing remote databases.
 This causes tests to randomly succeed or fail even when production code has not changed.

-Both, brittle and flaky, tests are a serious problems in a codebase and should be avoided at all cost.
+Both, brittle and flaky, tests are a serious problems in a codebase and should be avoided.
 Otherwise they will succumb progressively more and more time and effort of your developers.
-Finally developers are kept busy to repair broken tests and productivity suffers enormously.
+Finally developers are kept busy with repairing broken tests and productivity suffers enormously.
 This can happen in disguise and developers are not even aware of the problem.
-In some companies the test coverage is treated as a key metric.
+In some companies test coverage is treated as a key metric.
 Hence if the coverage high, nobody will question the current state.
 Maybe all people involved are very proud of the high coverage, not recognizing their real problem.

 Maintainable, fast and deterministic unit tests build the foundation of a sustainable codebase.
 But unit tests alone are not enough to